Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/1 - Data Structures and Algorithms/40 - Hashing.md

 ## Symbol Tables (Hash Tables)

-A symbol table is an abstract data type that stores key-value pairs, where each key appears at most once.
+A symbol table, or _hash-table_, is an abstract data type that stores key-value pairs, where each key appears at most once.

+In simple terms, it allows for very fast insertion and searching of items.
+So no matter how many data items there are, insertion and searching (and sometimes deletion) can take close to constant time *O(1)*.

 We use this all the time, think dictionaries in javascript, or a map in python.